-The consolidated financial statements of Concrete Pumping Holdings, Inc. at October 31, 2018 and 2017 and for each of the three years in the period ended October 31, 2018 have been incorporated by reference herein in reliance upon the report of BDO USA, LLP, independent registered public accounting firm, and upon the authority of such firm as an expert in auditing and accounting.
+The consolidated financial statements of Concrete Pumping Holdings, Inc. at October 31, 2019 (Successor) and 2018 (Predecessor) and for the periods from December 6, 2018 through October 31, 2019 (Successor), November 1, 2018 through December 5, 2018 (Predecessor), and for the year ended October 31, 2018 (Predecessor) incorporated by reference in this Prospectus have been so incorporated in reliance on the report of BDO USA, LLP, an independent registered public accounting firm, incorporated herein by reference, given on the authority of said firm as experts in auditing and accounting.